artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Format policy commands are scripts or command line statements which control how a tool runs.
 A command is created for a particular purpose, such as file identification.
-For example, during the :ref:`Transfer <transfer>` process you might tell Archivematica to identify your files using `Siegfried`_.
-This kicks off the command "Identify using Siegfried", which runs the file identification tool Siegfried the files included in the transfer.
+For example, during :ref:`Transfer <transfer>` you might tell Archivematica to identify the format of your files.
+This tells Archivematica to run the file identification command - in a default Archivematica instance, this would be "Identify using `Siegfried`_", which runs the file identification tool Siegfried the files included in the transfer.
 This command will be run once on every file in the transfer.

 To see the current commands for a particular purpose, find the purpose in the left-hand sidebar (i.e. **Identification**) and select the sub-menu-item